7*24hours Support and Complete Drive System Solutions

 These motors can operate on both constant current and alternating current.
 AC servo motors are more prevalent in heavy industrial machinery due to their ability to withstand higher current surges, while DC servo motors are better suited for smaller applications, providing excellent control and feedback.
 The speed of a servo motor is determined by the frequency of the applied voltage and the number of magnetic poles.

 Servo motors exhibit versatility in manufacturing environments.
-Typical applications include collaborative robots, conveyor systems, automatic door operators, CNC machining, radar systems, tracking systems, and various automation solutions.
+Together with DC Servo Drive, they can be widely used in the automation industry, with typical applications including collaborative robots, conveyor systems, automatic door operators, CNC machining, radar systems, tracking systems, and various automation solutions.
 However, they require relatively complex controllers.
 The operation of servo motors is similar to that of electromagnetic motors, differing mainly in structure and functionality.
 Standard servo motors typically utilize plastic gears, while high-power servo motors are equipped with metal gears.

 A servo motor consists of two windings: a stator and a rotor.
 The stator winding is located in the stationary part of the motor and is often called the field winding, while the rotor winding is located in the rotating part and is called the armature winding.
 Two bearings on either side of the motor allow the shaft to move freely.
 Encoders are used as proximity sensors to determine the speed and revolutions per minute of the motor and are often used with DC servo motor controllers and DC servo motor drives.